eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 In this post, I define a model of strategic manipulation in this system and show that it is *very* difficult to manipulate.
 In practice, there is essentially no reason to vote in any way but with complete honesty.
 It should be noted that this is not a question of "if voters act strategically (for no good reason), how good are the outcomes<d-footnote>This is often what VSE<d-cite key="quinn2017vseSummary"></d-cite> and other <a href="https://www.equal.vote/gaming_the_vote">"gameability" simulations</a> do: If voters apply a specific, coded strategy, how do the outcomes fare?</d-footnote>?"
 Think of this model as measuring how successful a heist, executed by a perfectly coordinated omniscient voter bloc, can possibly be.

-I primarily focus on the three candidate case, but some of these results generalize beyond that.
+I primarily focus on the three-candidate case, but some of these results generalize beyond that.
 Warning to the reader: this post is a bit more technical than my usual.

 ## The Model

-Rather than have a profile or voter-centric model, we focus entirely on the election results themselves.
+Rather than have a profile- or voter-centric model, we focus entirely on the election results themselves.
 Precise margins are not as important as their relative sizes (particularly for minimax).
 Hence, we identify election states with an ordered sequence of matchup results.
 For an election with 3 candidates, we define a state as

 $$P = \langle P_1 \mid P_2 \mid P_3 \rangle, \quad P_i = (w_i \to \ell_i)$$